 - Groundwater Management is crucial in the Upper Columbia Basin – Feb 12, 2020

 Program Goals & Objectives

-The goal of the Upper Columbia Basin Groundwater Monitoring Program is to increase knowledge about groundwater resources in the Columbia to effectively inform groundwater protection and management and adaptation to climate change.
+The goal of the Upper Columbia Basin Groundwater Monitoring Program is to increase knowledge about groundwater resources to effectively inform sustainable water management and meet the needs of people and nature.

 The objectives of the Program are to:

-- increase knowledge and awareness about groundwater through outreach events and engaging partners and citizens in the collection of data; and
+2. increase knowledge and awareness about groundwater by engaging partners and citizens in the collection of data, providing training, and sharing knowledge;

-- Share data publicly so they can be used by researchers, water managers, policy makers, groundwater licensing officers, consultants, and citizens to protect and manage the resource.
+4. share data publicly so they can be used by water users, water managers, researchers, decision makers, policy makers, and others to protect and manage water resources.

 Where We Are Monitoring